 Use Iron on Transfers

-Edited by Angel Hammer, Anonymous, Rebecca M., Lynn and 1 other
+Edited by Angel Hammer, Rebecca M., Lynn, Eng

 Iron on transfers can be a lot of fun for everyone!
 They are great because they are so versatile, and they can be used by anyone.
 Even children can safely apply iron ons with just a little bit of adult supervision.
 Another benefit of iron on transfers is that, because you do not have to sew them, it is not as time consuming and is much easier on the joints of the fingers, (which can be especially important in individuals with arthritis).